hackforla/peopledepot/docs/contributing/tools/uv.md

 #### pip compile options

 Disable header in the generated file
-: `--no-header` This solves the problem unnecessary code churn caused by changing headers
+:   `--no-header` This solves the problem unnecessary code churn caused by changing headers :   another definition

 Upgrade all dependencies
 :   `--upgrade`

 Generate pip-8 style hashes
 :   `--generate-hashes` Hashes improve security but are not verified by `uv` at the moment.
 It is planned.
 Switch back to `pip` for installation if we need to verify hashes.

 Disable annotation of where dependencies come from
 :   `--no-annotate` This makes the generated file shorter but less informative

 See [pip-compile docs](https://pip-tools.readthedocs.io/en/stable/cli/pip-compile/) for more options and explanation